adobe/aem-core-cif-components/customization.md

 1. **Use Case C**

-    Use a custom GraphQL schema and create a custom query to implement and extend the component.
+    Use a custom GraphQL schema that is a superset of the Magento GraphQL schema to create a custom query to implement and extend the component.

     *Example: Include a custom inventory system in your schema to display additional inventory information that are not present in the Magento schema.*

+1. **Use Case D**

+    Use a custom GraphQL schema that is fully custom and not a superset of the Magento GraphQL schema to create a custom query to implement and extend the component.

+    *Example: Include a custom order management system in your schema that replaces the existing order management schema of Magento and both APIs are not compatible.*

 ## Customization Layers
 1. Sightly Templates